World United Formosans for Independence: 1970s

 In June, WUFI organized their first secret meeting at Denison University with roughly 90 people in attendance.
 Two people, Clyde Kiang and Tom Tseng, did not attend since they could not decipher the secret code.

-In Williamsport - Little League World series the group hired an air plane to tow a banner.
-Pro KMT group took Taiwan flags away were in fights some Taiwan Independence supporters.
+At Little League World series held in Williamsport, the activists group hired an air plane to fly a banner.
+Pro KMT group took Taiwan flags away while in fights against some Taiwan Independence supporters.

-WUFI had a propaganda campaign to send clandestine Taiwan Independence messages to Taiwan from 1971 to 1975.
+WUFI had a campaign to send clandestine Taiwan Independence messages to Taiwan from 1971 to 1975.
 The Taiwan Independence symbol was the triangle over the circle.

 In 1979, the Kaohsiung incident took place.

 1980s

 After the Kaoshiung incident took place, the murder of Lin Yi-siung's family took place on February 28, 1980.
 This energized the oversease Taiwanese community to fundraise for the movement in Taiwan.
 In 1980, the Taiwan Tribune started to be published and circulated among the Taiwan Independence supporters.
 Regional Taiwanese conferences that were organized all across North America would invite speakers and fundraise to support the movement in Taiwan.
 Efforts to organize the community to lobby the US and Canadian governments were started with earnest.

+A series of bombings of KMT offices and officials in the United States from 1979 to 1980 resulted in the Department of Justice adding WUFI to its list of terrorist organizations in May 1980.
+These bombings were performed after the Formosa incident in 1979 when the Kuomintang arrested a generation of Taiwanese democracy activists.
+These actions were to serve as a warning to the KMT to not harm the Formosa Incident activists who were arrested in 1979.

 In 1984, Taiwanese underground figures came to California murder Chinese-American author Henry Liu.
 Liu was not an activist.
 Rather the Taiwan government was sensitive about writing revealing things they wish to protect.
 The book is available offering little new information.

 In 1988, the World Taiwanese conference was to be held in Taiwan.
 WUFI members sought to attend this conference and convince Taiwanese people that the supporters for Taiwan independence are people who seek to serve Taiwan's best interests.